 For the best in world music, there’s the Amsterdam Roots Festival in June and the Caribbean-inspired Kwakoe Festival in July and August.

 Meanwhile if you have a perverse curiosity about the Red Light District and want to find out more, then this needn’t (necessarily) involve dropping your trousers.
-The Prostitute Information Centre or ‘PIC’ (a nice allusion as pik means ‘dick’ in Dutch) is run by ex-sex workers and they offer a weekly tour of the Red Light zone on Saturdays at 5pm.
+The Prostitute Information Centre or ‘PIC’ (a nice allusion as pik means ‘dick’ in Dutch) is run by ex-sex workers and they offer a weekly tour of the Red Light zone on Saturdays at 5pm (click the link to find out what happened when Urban Travel Blog went!).
 Otherwise Randy Roy offers an enjoyable jaunt full of urban legends.

 Traditional Dutch cuisine is stodgy; heavy soups and ‘stampot’, mashed carrot and potatoes with chunks of fatty sausage; perfect comfort food on a drizzly day when you’ve been out in your clogs, shovelling cowpats onto the tulips, but it’s not five star restaurant fare.
 For that you might want to try Lastage, on the Geldersekade near Centraal Station.
 Amsterdam food guru (and very hard marker) Johannes van Dam gave it 9.5/10.